-Before you connect an EIS Box to a computer, you must make sure that your computer meets these requirements:
+Before you connect an EIS Box 5000 to a computer, you must make sure that your computer meets these requirements:

-- A computer based on one of the x86 or x64 families of Intel microprocessors, or a 100%-compatible processor from another vendor, - Microsoft® Windows 7 or higher is required.
-Both 32-bit and 64-bit versions of these operating systems are supported.
-See the Gamry website "www.gamry.com" if you have a newer edition of Windows®. - An ethernet port or a USB port.
+- A computer based on one of the x86 family of IntelTM microprocessors or a 100%-compatible processor from another vendor. - Microsoft Windows® 10 or newer is required with Gamry FrameworkTM software version 7.9.1 and above.
+Only the 64-bit version of these operating systems is supported. - An ethernet port or a USB port.
+Please verify availability when ordering your system.